JamesUmmec/Aphrora/README.md

 Aphrora is not only a solution to build up a simple browser, you can also use it to create a GUI for your Rust application with webpages and http communication.

+---

 ## How to use

+Following are examples about how to use this frame.

+### Hello World

 First you need to add `aphrora` to your `Cargo.toml` dependencies: